-Today, Kevin is a member of the ASGCA and the owner of Herfort Norby Golf Course Architects.
-Kevin has been involved with more than 100 golf course projects throughout the United States, Canada, and the Caribbean.
+As a member of the ASGCA and the owner of Herfort Norby Golf Course Architects, Kevin has been involved with more than 100 golf course projects throughout the United States, Canada, and the Caribbean.
 Whether designing a new course or restoring a golden-age classic, he takes pride in his ability to find creative solutions that fit the style and heritage of the course rather than leaving his own personal signature on a course.

 Kevin is likely best known for his unique approach to master planning which helps owners differentiate their course in the local market in order to increase membership and improve revenue.
-Kevin's passion for the game of golf and his hands-on approach, combined with nearly three decades of experience, has earned him a reputation for creating enjoyable golf courses that are financially viable.
+Kevin's passion for the game of golf and his hands-on approach, combined with nearly three decades of experience, has earned him a reputation for creating golf courses that are fun to play and financially viable.